 As with any cancer treatment, you may have side effects.
 What these are will vary from person to person.
 Some common ones include:

-Your doctor will want to know if you have any of these side effects so she can help you manage them.
-Many times, photosensitivity goes away on its own about 4 to 6 days after treatment.
+If your treatment was to your lungs or esophagus, you might have a cough and trouble swallowing or breathing.
+Let your doctor know if you have side effects so they can help you manage them.
+Many times, photosensitivity goes away on its own about 4-6 days after treatment.

 PTD also makes your skin intensely sensitive to light.
 Because of this, your doctor will advise you to stay indoors as much as you can for the first few days after your treatment.
 You'll even need to avoid bright indoor light.

 It's common for any skin that was treated with PDT to blister, scale, or crust before it heals.
 In about 3 weeks, any scab that's formed should fall off on its own.
+If there is any scarring, it’s usually small.
 Make sure to follow up with your doctor.
 In some cases, you may need more than one PDT session to make sure all the cancer is gone.